19 October 2021

 With hexagonal architecture we should fairly easily replace the framework, it should be framework agnostic.
 To be compliant with hexagonal architecture we need interfaces that define the contract that we need to hold on.
 For example our userRepository will implement a repository interface, and should stick to it.
 The same goes for the EmailNotificationService.
 We should be able to use the service MailchimpService, SendGridService, or any other concrete implementation with our EmailNotificationService, defined by specific interface.

-Hexagonal architecture – summary
+Hexagonal architecture with ports and adapters – summary

 - But it requires a certain level of complexity from the app for these benefits to truly shine.